 Aeonium 'Emerald Ice'

-Aeonium 'Emerald Ice' is an attractive succulent characterized by very even, concentric rosettes, comprised of an abundance of green leaves, colored marginally with creamy-white and arranged in a beautiful, variegated geometric pattern.
-The rosettes can grow up to 1 foot (30 cm) in diameter.
+Aeonium 'Emerald Ice' is an attractive succulent with very even concentric rosettes comprised of an abundance of green leaves with creamy-white margins and arranged in a beautiful variegated geometric pattern.
+The rosettes grow up to 1 foot (30 cm) in diameter.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 Aeoniums do not like hot or dry weather.
 They may go dormant in summer and do not require any water, except in arid conditions.
 In extreme heat, their leaves will curl to prevent excessive water loss.
 Growing them in moist shade will keep them growing, but their true growth season is winter to spring, when temperatures are cool, 65 to 75 °F (18 to 24 °C), and damp.
 In the winter, water whenever the soil has dried out.
 Test by poking your finger down into the soil an inch or 2 (2.5 to 5 cm).
 Too much moisture or allowing them to sit in wet soil will cause root rot.

 A sandy loam or regular potting mix is better than a mix specifically for cacti and succulents since Aeoniums need some moisture.
 If you are growing them in containers, repot them every 2 to 3 years with fresh potting soil.

 Feed during the growing season with a half-strength balanced fertilizer every month or so.
 Do not feed while dormant.

 See more at How to Grow and Care for Aeonium.